-The unsaturated nature of canola oil makes the oil less stable and, therefore, more susceptible to oxidation and damage by light, heat and air.
+The unsaturated nature of canola oil makes the oil less stable and, therefore, more susceptible to oxidation and damage by light, heat, and air.

-The production of canola oil involves chemical solvents, bleaching, deodorizing, high heat and heavy processing.
+The production of canola oil involves chemical solvents, bleaching, deodorizing, high heat, and heavy processing.
 This intense process of production has been shown to damage the oil and create refined, bleached, and deodorized oils, also known as RBD oils.
 (9)

 Almost all canola crops are genetically modified (GM or genetically engineered) to be tolerant to herbicides.
-(10) Although many scientist and governing bodies deem GMO foods safe, there remain public concerns over the environmental impact and human health impact of these crops.
+(10) Although many scientists and governing bodies deem GMO foods safe, there remain public concerns over the environmental impact and human health impact of these crops.

 Is Canola Oil Healthy?

 Overall, the concerns around canola oil outweigh any potential benefits.
 Although canola oil is a natural plant oil with omega-3 fats, the high level of processing required to produce canola oil and its high content of omega-6 fats have the potential to create rancid oils and contribute to inflammation in the body.
-In moderate quantities, there is no evidence to conclude that consumption of canola oil is unhealthy or overly damaging, however, total intake should be considered in conjunction with other sources of omega-6 fats in the diet.
+In moderate quantities, there is no evidence to conclude that the consumption of canola oil is unhealthy or overly damaging, however, total intake should be considered in conjunction with other sources of omega-6 fats in the diet.
 At this time, it is clear that more research is required.

 Canola Oil Substitutes

 If you are concerned about the potential negative impacts of canola oil, there are many other oils and cooking fats to choose from.
-For higher heat cooking, fats with a higher level of saturated fat are ideal given they are more stable and less prone to oxidation and damage, these include ghee, tallow, lard, duck fat, butter and coconut oil.
-For lower heat cooking, olive oil and avocado oil are ideal, while nut and seed oils such as flax oil are best unheated and used as dressings.
+For higher-heat cooking, fats with a higher level of saturated fat are ideal given they are more stable and less prone to oxidation and damage, these include ghee, tallow, lard, duck fat, butter, and coconut oil.
+For lower-heat cooking, olive oil and avocado oil are ideal, while nut and seed oils such as flax oil are best unheated and used as dressings.